jamesxuoi/adam-blog/_posts/2020-02-22-slack-scraping.markdown

 urlcolor: green
 ---

-It has been a while since I published my 1st post, 'speech recognition, part 1'.
-Before finishing writing part 2, I'd like to freshen up my blog with a mini Data Science project, 'Slack Data Scraping' from scartch for beginners with no experience required.
+It has been a while since I published my 1st post, 'TinyML Speech Recognition for Virtual Assistant, Part 1'.
+Before finishing part 2, I'd like to freshen up my blog with a mini Data Science project, 'Slack Data Scraping' from scartch for beginners with no experience required.

-On the final day of my Data Science course, our class were invited out and got treated delicious milk shakes by our Lead Trainer, Dr Chaintanya Rao, an ex-Data Scientist & Researcher at IBM and Testra, he is going to be the lecturer at Melbourne University, Top 1 University in Australia next couple of months (A big congrats to you again if you are reading this post!).
-While waiting for our milk shakes to get done, Chaitanya asked for a volunteer to scrape all data off our Priviate Slack channel, where we often shared and stored our learning materials.
-Even though I have only done data scraping for once or twice, while waiting for a hand to raise in an odd almost sphere with eyes avoided looking at each others, I decided to raise my hand and take the job to enhance my data scraping skill, and thats how I started the project.
+On the final day of my Data Science course, our class were invited out and got treated delicious milk shakes by our Lead Trainer, Dr Chaintanya Rao, an ex-Data Scientist & Researcher at IBM and Testra.
+He is going to become a lecturer at Melbourne University, Top 1 University of Australia next couple of months (A big congrats to you again if you are reading this post!).
+While waiting for our milk shakes to get done, Chaitanya asked for a volunteer to scrape all data off our Priviate Slack Channel, where we often shared and stored our learning materials.
+Even though I have only done data scraping for once or twice, while waiting for a raising hand in an odd almost sphere with eyes avoiding to look at each others, I decided to take this task upon to enhance my data scraping skill, and thats how I started the project.

 > **What is Data Scraping?**

 ![Data Scraping]({{site.baseurl}}/assets/img/post_2/Data-Scraping.jpg)

-Data scraping refers to a technique in which a computer program extracts data from output generated from another program.
-Data scraping is commonly manifest in web scraping, the process of using an application to extract valuable information from a website.
+Data scraping refers to a technique in which a computer program extracts data from output generated from a program.
+Conneting to an API or using Beautiful Soup library are the most 2 common methods for data scraping.

+Has anyone else scraped data in different ways?
+I’m curious to hear how it worked for you.
+Share your experiences in the comments below!

 > **Slack Data Scrapping**

-Slack is a cloud-based instant messaging application, which is commonly used as a communication platform between co-workers.
+Slack is a cloud-based instant messaging application, which is commonly used as a communicating platform between co-workers.
 There are 3 types of channel: Public channels, Private channels, Direct messages.
-This post introduces how to scrape data off a Slack Private channel.
+This post introduces how to **scrape data off a Slack Private channel through API.**

-Before going through the steps below, it is a MUST to have a Slack account, which has joined at least 1 Slack Channel in order to start scraping data.
-If not, you need to complete it before continuing reading.
+Before going through the steps below, it is a MUST to have a Slack account, which have joined at least 1 Slack Channel in order to start scraping data.
+If not, you need to complete it before continuing to read.

 ### 1. Signing in your current Slack account > Go to ['https://api.slack.com/apps'](https://api.slack.com/apps) > Click on 'Create New App'.